China–United States relations: Obama administration (2009–2017)

 Obama supported the One-China policy.
 In 2014, Obama stated that "We recognize Tibet as part of the People's Republic of China.
 We are not in favor of independence."

 Beginning in 2015, China's People's Liberation Army Air Force began patrolling the South China Sea, including the disputed Paracel and Spratly Islands.
 In China's view, these disputed areas are within its Air Defense Identification Zone (ADIZ).
 The United States Air Force does not accept this view, and flies its military planes through the area without informing China.

-In May 2015, U.S. Secretary of Defense Ashton Carter warned China to halt its rapid island-building in the South China Sea.
+In May 2015, US Secretary of Defense Ashton Carter warned China to halt its rapid island-building in the South China Sea.

 Obama hosted Xi for a bilateral meeting on the margins of the Nuclear Security Summit on 31 March 2016.

 First Trump administration (2017–2021)

 Secretary of State Rex Tillerson shakes hands with Chinese leader Xi Jinping upon arrival in Beijing, 19 March 2017.

 Secretary of State Mike Pompeo shakes hands with Chinese leader Xi Jinping upon arrival in Beijing, 14 June 2018.

 During his presidential campaign, Donald Trump promised an assertive stance towards China.
-The presidency of Trump led to a negative shift in U.S. relations with China.
+The presidency of Trump led to a negative shift in US relations with China.

 President-elect Trump's telephone conversation with the president of Taiwan Tsai Ing-wen on 2 December 2016 was the first such contact with Taiwan by an American president-elect or president since 1979.
 It provoked Beijing to lodge a diplomatic protest ("stern representations").
 Trump went on to clarify his move: "I fully understand the 'one China' policy, but I don't know why we have to be bound by a 'one China' policy unless we make a deal with China having to do with other things, including trade."

 On President Trump's inauguration day, an official from the China's People's Liberation Army wrote on the official website that the American military build-up in East Asia and the Asia Pacific, and its push to arm South Korea with the THAAD missile-defense system were provocative "hot spots getting closer to ignition" and that the chances of war had become "more real."

 On taking office, the Trump administration stopped negotiations on a bilateral investment treaty with China which had begun in 2008.
 According to Michael Froman, the lead negotiator during the preceding four years, the effort to reach an agreement was "more than 90 percent complete."

 On 23 January, speaking about China's claims to sovereignty over the Spratly Islands in the South China Sea, White House spokesman Sean Spicer said, "It's a question of if those islands are in fact in international waters and not part of China proper, then yeah, we're going to make sure that we defend international territories from being taken over by one country."

 President Trump arrives in China in November 2017.